 We don't know about you, but we're looking forward to doing some holiday reading this Christmas!
 Here's a sneak peek at what's on our book list.

 There’s something about reading Christmas books during the holidays that just feels so right.
-Settling down with a cuppa and an awesome read is our idea of holiday heaven, especially after wearing out our feet doing all that Xmas shopping.
+Settling down with a cuppa and an awesome read is our idea of holiday heaven, especially after wearing out our feet doing all that Christmas shopping.
 It’s the most wonderful time of the year after all, and a great Christmas book definitely helps us get into the holiday spirit.
 So without further ado, these are our fave Christmas books to read this festive season.
 Ho, ho, ho!

 Christmas books for a heartwarming holiday read

 1. Build Your Own Christmas Movie Romance by Riane Konc

 Love Actually, The Holiday, Serendipity, Bridget Jones’s Diary… what do these movies have in common?
 They’re all cheesy Christmassy romance movies we all secretly love to cry and squeal over.
 And if you’ve always wanted your very own Mark Darcy, here’s your chance: Riane Konc’s Build Your Own Christmas Movie Romance!
 The book follows Chrissy, a businesswoman forced to return to her hometown of Candy Cane Falls.
 It’s up to you to decide what happens to her – will she run away with her Uber driver or fall back in love with her high school boyfriend?
 It’s up to you to decide!